taskett/taskett/_posts/2019-11-28-year_review.md

 In 2020, I want to give myself lots of room to breathe.
 To recover.
 To start over on a healthy foundation.
 So with that in mind, my main goals for 2020 are:

 * Simplify my Life
+    * cut out the majority of things, activities, and people who primarily drain me
 * Follow the Magic
+    * add more people, activities, and career moves that feel magical and _right_ in my core
 * Set a great Routine

-### Simplify My Life

-This one's pretty straightforward.
-Cut out the majority of things, activities, and people who primarily drain me.

-### Follow the Magic

-Magic is that feeling of wonder, of goosebumps, excitement, of YES.
-Magic is something that just lights you up.
-You undoubtedly know it when you feel it.

-In 2020, I want hang out with more people who feel a little bit like magic.
-I want to consume more things/experiences that are magic.
-I only want to work on side projects that feel like magic.
-I will only move my career in a direction that feels _right_ in my core.

-## Set solid, Consistent Routine/Habits

-**A great routine = all the healthy things in life are automated so that you don’t have to waste extra time trying to get your shit together, because it’s all on auto pilot.**
+    * make sure all the healthy things in life are automated so that I don’t have to waste extra time trying to get my shit together, because it’s all on auto pilot.

-*Confession:* I’ve never stuck to a real routine.
-But I also think it’s an ‘Uncle Bob’ symptom that has led to a lot of energy being spent unnecessarily.

-Once I have a solid routine in place, then I can add travel and side projects back in, and have a good foundation for those things to rest upon.